wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 ### Validation

-There are 2 ways to validate fields: on the front end with JavaScript and the back end with PHP.
+There are 2 ways to validate fields: on the front end with JavaScript and on the back end with PHP.

 For front-end validation with JavaScript, please see [this documentation](/validation/).